subabrain/PHP-Encryptor/README.md

     - `libssl-1_1-x64.dll`
     into your PHP directory where your php.exe is stored.
 You can find them in this Repository.

-    Now copy these File `php_encryptor_extension.dll` from this repository into the PHP ext/ folder.
+    Now copy this File `php_encryptor_extension.dll` from this repository into the PHP ext/ folder.

 2. **Edit your `php.ini`:**